seanox/spring-webdav/README.md

 # Description

-API-WebDAV mapping for Spring Boot
+WebDAV mapping for Spring Boot
 Use an API like a network drive, open data as files, edit and save them.
 Why use a frontend when the data can be edited directly in an Office application?